Subrata Mukherjee: A man for all seasons | Politics

 One of the most colourful politicians in the state, Mukherjee was also known for his sense of humour and as someone who was at ease when it came to shifting camps.

-He also acted in a TV serial alongside Moon Moon Sen in the late 80's.
+He also acted in a television serial alongside Moon Moon Sen in the late 1980s.

-His acumen as an able administrator was widely praised during his tenure as the Mayor of Kolkata Municipal Corporation from 2000 to 2005.
+His acumen as an able administrator was widely praised during his tenure as the mayor of the Kolkata Municipal Corporation from 2000 to 2005.

-But in 2005, due to differences with Banerjee, he left the TMC and joined the Nationalist Congress Party.
+But in 2005, due to differences with Banerjee, he left the TMC and formed an alliance with the Nationalist Congress Party.

 Mukherjee's desertion dealt a heavy blow to the TMC, leading to its defeat in the 2005 KMC election.

-Though one of the Left Front regime's fiercest critics, he was known for maintaining close ties with CPI(M) leaders, including the then Chief Minister Jyoti Basu.
+Though one of the Left Front regime's fiercest critics, Mukherjee was known for maintaining close ties with CPI(M) leaders, including the then chief minister Jyoti Basu.

 ''Subrata Mukherjee was not only an able organiser and administrator but had a deep connection with the grassroots level workers.
 Maybe, that was the reason that he was always on the winning side,'' veteran Congress leader and MP Pradip Bhattacharya said.

-In 2011, he was elected from the Ballygunge seat as a TMC candidate and was given the Panchayats and Rural Development charge.
-During his tenure, Bengal earned laurels for being one of the top-performing states in the implementation of the MGNREGA scheme.
+In 2011, he was elected from the Ballygunge seat as a TMC candidate and was given the panchayats and rural development charge.
+During his tenure, West Bengal earned laurels for being one of the top-performing states in the implementation of the MGNREGA scheme.
 He also held the portfolio of public enterprise and industrial reconstruction.

-Just ahead of the 2016 assembly polls, his name cropped up in the Narada sting tape case along with a few other TMC leaders.
-He had denied any involvement and had termed it a ''political conspiracy''.
+Just ahead of the 2016 Assembly polls, Mukherjee's name cropped up in the Narada sting tape case along with a few other TMC leaders.
+He had denied any involvement and termed it a ''political conspiracy''.

 A graduate of anthropology and a master's degree holder in archaeology, Mukherjee was a vivid storyteller who firmly believed in the existence of ghosts.

-He unsuccessfully contested Lok Sabha elections twice from Bankura in 2009 and 2019.
+He unsuccessfully contested the Lok Sabha polls thrice -- from Kolkata Northwest in 2004 and from Bankura in 2009 and 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)